caldaibis/url-shortener-service/README.md

 ## Build the Docker Container

 Two different containers are composed together using `docker compose`.
-One for the application itself, and one separately for the PostGresSQL database.
+One for the application itself, and one separately for the PostgreSQL database.
 To build and run the Docker containers, execute the following command:

 ```bash
 docker compose up --build